DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - TLS supports both one-way and two-way authentication.
         - TLS and SSL are not interoperable or backward compatible.
     - ⚒️**Point-to-Point Tunneling Protocol (PPTP)**: is an obsolete encapsulation protocol developed from the dial-up Point-to-Point Protocol.
+        - Point-to-Point Protocol (PPP) was developed to support multiple network layer protocols (such as IP, IPX, and others) and provides features like login, password authentication, and error correction.
+PPP is widely used for establishing direct connections over serial links such as dial-up or VPN connections, offering robust functionality for authentication and error handling.
         - It operates at the Data Link layer (layer 2) of the OSI model and is used on IP networks.
         - PPTP uses TCP port 1723.
         - PPTP offers protection for authentication traffic through the same authentication protocols supported by PPP: Password Authentication Protocol (PAP), CHAP, EAP, Microsoft Challenge Handshake Authentication Protocol (MS-CHAPv2).